CODE OF CONDUCT: A GUIDE FOR EVERY STATCARE URGENT CARE EMPLOYEE

 Trade Practices/Antitrust Issues

 We are required to comply with all antitrust laws, which are designed to preserve and foster fair and honest competition within the free enterprise system.
-These laws could be violated by discussing Statcare business with a competitor, such as how our patient charges are established, disclosing the terms of supplier relationships or agreeing with a competitor to refuse to deal with a supplier.
+These laws could be violated by discussing Statcare business with a competitor, such as how our patient charges are established, disclosing the terms of supplier relationships, or agreeing with a competitor to refuse to deal with a supplier.
 Our competitors are other health systems and facilities in geographic markets where we operate.
-In general, avoid discussing sensitive topics with competitors or supplier.
+In general, avoid discussing sensitive topics with competitors or suppliers.

 Any business arrangements with a physician or a physician group must be structured to ensure compliance with legal requirements.
 Such arrangements must be in writing and approved by the management team.